Energy Slicing Theory

 Example: three particle subsets () form six energy slices

 It is straightforward to slice pairwise Lennard-Jones interactions, as well as the direct-space, self-energy, and exclusion/exception parts of the Ewald summation.
-Therefore, the present section focuses on the reciprocal-space part.
-The goal is to express the reciprocal-space energy as
+Therefore, the present section focuses on the reciprocal-space and background energy parts.

 For a simulation box with edge matrix \(\mathbf L\) containing N particles under periodic boundary conditions, the standard reciprocal part of the electrostatic potential energy can be expressed as